Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    based streaming protocols including [[!MPEGDASH]].
    In addition, there is good support for HTTP
    middleboxes and HTTP routing available
-   making it easier to debug and trace errors.
+   making it easy to debug and trace errors.
    The HTTP POST provides a push based
    method for delivery for pushing the
    live content when it becomes available.